Women who have undergone a bilateral salpingo-oophorectomy (BSO) experience a decline in what hormone?

 Prepare for the NAMS Menopause Certification Exam with a comprehensive quiz.
 Use flashcards and multiple-choice questions to solidify your understanding.
 Each question offers hints and explanations to guide your study.
 Ensure you're ready for success!

-Women who have undergone a bilateral salpingo-oophorectomy (BSO), which involves the removal of both ovaries and fallopian tubes, experience a significant decline in estrogen levels.
-The ovaries are the primary source of estrogen production in the female body, and when they are removed, the body no longer produces this hormone.
+Women who have undergone a bilateral salpingo-oophorectomy (BSO), which is the surgical removal of both ovaries and fallopian tubes, experience a significant decline in estrogen levels.
+The ovaries are the primary source of estrogen production in premenopausal women.
+When these glands are removed, the body's ability to produce estrogen is drastically reduced, resulting in the hormonal changes associated with menopause.

 Subscribe